Moving to Belgium

 If you have not spent a lot of time in Belgium, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Belgium can be a great investment, as the country has a strong economy and real estate market.
 However, it is important to consider the cost of buying a home in Belgium, as well as the cost of living in the area.
 Renting a home in Belgium can be a more affordable option, as it allows you to live in the area without the long-term commitment of buying a home.
 Additionally, renting a home in Belgium can give you the flexibility to move to a different area if needed.
-Ultimately, the decision to buy or rent a home in Belgium should be based on your individual needs and financial situation," replied a member in Belgium.
+Ultimately, the decision to buy or rent a home in Belgium should be based on your individual needs and financial situation," commented one expat who made the move to Belgium.

 What should I pack when moving to Belgium?